We are temporarily closed to new Write4DO proposals.

 We’re looking for a diverse group of strong technical writers who love what they do and want to share their knowledge with the DO community.
 Ideally, you’ll have demonstrated experience in the topics we’re publishing.
 You’ll have written before, and are comfortable receiving feedback on your writing during the publishing process.
 Our readers have a wide range of skills, but we’re looking for authors who can write for beginning and intermediate developers.

 As an author for Write for DOnations, you’ll work one-on-one with an editor to revise your writing.
 Additionally, please check out these writing resources from DigitalOcean:

 Check out the Write for DOnations FAQ.

-To apply to Write for DOnations, please submit our proposal form.
 We’ll ask for your topic idea, an outline of your tutorial, and a writing sample that showcases your ability to explain your technical knowledge to others.